Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ## 26.5 Basics of macros
-A macro is also a way to insert code at compile-time.
+A macro is also a way to insert code at compile-time at the call site, so it is similar to an inlined procedure.
 Unlike the C/C++ programming language in which a macro is completely arbitrary, Jai macros are more controlled, better supported by the compiler, and come with much better typechecking.
 Moreover, they can be debugged with the same techniques we saw in § 20.
 They make some kinds of meta-programming easier.
 If they are well designed, they allow you to raise the level of code abstraction, by creating your own mini-language, specific to the problem space, and then you can solve your particular problem in that mini-language.
 Macros also allow you to cut down the repetition of not only specific actions (procedures are best for that), but of more abstract constructs.
 When they are not well designed, however, creating and using macros, results in unmaintainable messes (hard to read, to understand, to debug).
 So you should only resort to macros when it really makes sense in your program's context: they are a 'last-resort' thing to use.